 There also may be some restrictions if you are taking certain medications at the time of donation.
 You may be ineligible to donate or deferred for a period of time.
 There are also varying deferral periods if you have been vaccinated recently.
 For more details visit the Australian Red Cross Blood Service website.

 Donors have a personal responsibility to help ensure the safety of the blood supply.
 You should express any concerns or questions you may have about past illnesses you had or may have been exposed to before donating.
 Who knows?
 Maybe someone close to you will be the recipient of your blood donation.

 Where can blood be donated?

-Blood can be donated at blood collection centres, or mobile sites temporarily set up in public areas like colleges, workplaces, and churches.
-For more information on where you can go to donate or receive blood, visit the Blood Service website or phone 13 14 95.
+Blood can be donated at blood collection centres, or mobile sites temporarily set up in public areas such as colleges, workplaces, and churches.
+For more information on donating or receiving blood, visit the Blood Service website or phone 13 14 95.